 If you take a look at how Medium does progressive image loading(or check out this article), you'll

 notice that they use JavaScript and canvas to blur and store thumbnails.
 It seems a bit overkill to me.
-And when you need to do it on a background-image
+And when you need to do it on a background-image with background-position, things become even more complicated.

 So I needed to figure out a simpler solution.
 Here's what I came up with: